michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ```
 </details>

-## Prices Visualization
+## Price Visualization

-Once we have prices in the table, we can visualize them.
+Once prices are in the table, you can visualize them.

 ![Grafana prices hourly](images/grafana-prices-ote.png)

-The query provided in the previous article, which creates a series of daily data points for visualization, is not suitable for our hourly prices.
-Unfortunately, adjusting the period to 1 hour makes the query very slow.
+The query from the previous article, which generates daily data points for visualization, is not suitable for hourly prices.
+Adjusting the period to 1 hour makes the query very slow.

-Let's modify the query to generate time points only for slow-changing prices, such as distribution or purchase prices.
-Sale prices will be displayed without artificially generating data points, since we expect them to have a periodic character.
-The result will be the UNION of two subqueries, which you can use in Grafana:
+Instead, modify the query to generate time points only for slow-changing prices (like distribution or purchase prices).
+Spot sale prices are displayed as-is, since they are periodic.
+The result is a UNION of two subqueries, suitable for Grafana:

 ```sql
 SELECT time, price_type, price_kind, price_value